Dividends but no real investment

 How ponzi schemes work

-Here is an example of how a ponzi scheme works and it is shown
+An example of how a ponzi scheme works is shown in the table

-in the table below.
-In January, the promoter convinces
+below.
+In January, the promoter convinces Katie to invest

 As Katie receives $10,000 each month she doesn't suspect

 anything is wrong, and happily recruits friends and work colleagues